justonlyforyou/shippingmanager_copilot/docs/tutorials/01-installation-guide.md

 ### Windows (Steam + Browser)

-- **Steam extraction**: Automatic - the app extracts session cookies from your local Steam client
+- **Steam extraction**: Automatic - the app extracts session cookies from your local Steam client (Steam must be closed)
 - **Browser login**: Manual login via built-in browser window

 ### macOS / Linux (Browser only)

-- **Browser login**: Click "Browser Login" in the app to authenticate through the game website
+- **Browser login**: Click "Add Account" > "Browser Login" in the tray menu

+### Multiple Accounts

+- Add multiple accounts via the tray icon menu
+- Each account runs on a separate port (12345, 12346, ...)
+- Enable/disable autostart per account
+- Use `--list-sessions` to see all accounts

 ### Session Storage